Qualified Retirement Plans

 The employer contributes for the employees and the employees may be permitted to contribute as well.
 The deadline for deductible contributions is by the due date of the return plus extensions for that tax year.
 The self-employed, of course, will make their own contributions, but their contributions cannot be greater than their net profit that was earned by providing services of the business – the earnings cannot come from investments held by the business or from the sale of business property.
 A promissory note by the employer in lieu of actually paying the contributions is a prohibited transaction, which is subject to tax.

 |2015 - 2016||$53,000||$265,000|

 Employees may also make their own contributions, but the employee cannot deduct the contributions.
 Nonetheless, the benefit of making nondeductible contributions is that the earnings grow tax-free until they are distributed.
 Employee contributions must satisfy the nondiscrimination test of IRC §401(m).

 The employer's deduction for defined contribution plans cannot exceed 25% of the annual compensation paid or accrued to the eligible employees participating in the plan.
 There is no limit on elective deferrals, but compensation does include them.
-The maximum compensation for each employee that is used to determine the contribution limit is $250,000 for 2012 and $255,000 for 2013.
-The deduction for defined benefit plans are based on actuarial assumptions and computations, so the deduction must generally be calculated by an actuary.
+The maximum compensation for each employee that determines the contribution limit is the Defined Benefit Wage Base, listed in the above table.
+The deduction for defined benefit plans are based on actuarial assumptions and computations, so the deduction must be calculated by an actuary.

 The deduction limit for self-employed individuals is compensation from net earnings minus the self-employment tax deduction and minus any contributions made on behalf of the taxpayer.